The World’s First “AI Baby”? Let’s Unpack This Wild Story

 In this case, the AI reportedly chose the embryo with the top score, and that embryo was successfully implanted, resulting in the birth of a healthy baby.

-It’s honestly kind of amazing… and kind of scary at the same time.
+It’s honestly kind of amazing…and also less scary than the headlines want to tell you at the same time.

 The Ethics of AI in Reproduction